 Although there are still a couple of sections to be completed, and not all segments are bike-friendly yet, the Beach Walk can be enjoyed by visitors all along the stretch.
 For the parts that are not 100% finished, it is just a matter of taking a small detour and reconnect at a later point.
 So whether you go the entire stretch or just pick a couple of blocks here and there, it will be a very enjoyable stroll.

 You will see joggers, skaters, and cyclists all taking in the fresh ocean breezes, fantastic vibe and beautiful sights.

 The Miami Beach Walk is great for a stroll, as short or as long as you want to make it...
 There are access points all along the way and also bike racks for rental and drop-off...

 ...You can also stop for a drink or refreshment along the way, although the watering holes are few and far between.

 Many hotels are located along the Miami Beach Walk; however, many restrict access to guests only, you cannot just walk in from the Beach Walk to the pool bar and have a drink.
-In these cases, access is through their main street entrances.
+In these cases, access is through their main street entrances, i.e. Collins Avenue.

 Biking on the Beach Walk